Zintlr's Blog

 • 2.4× more trust in third-party validation vs. brand claims

-• Placing social proof near CTAs boosts conversions by 20–34%
+• Moreover, placing social proof near CTAs boosts conversions by 20–34%

-Social proof is the fastest path to trust — and conversions.
+The bottom line?
+Social proof is the fastest path to trust and conversions.

 Why Social Proof Influences B2B Buying Decisions in 2026

-“These trust signals act as an external validation engine that answers the silent fears:”
+In today’s market, trust signals act as external validation that answers the silent fears every buyer has:

 “Will this work for a company like mine?”